-- Turn Guided Access on or off - Tap Passcode Settings to set a passcode that controls the use of Guided Access (preventing someone from leaving a session), and turn on Touch ID (as a way to end Guided Access) - Tap Time Limits to set a sound or have the remaining Guided Access time spoken before time ends - Set whether other accessibility shortcuts are available during a session
+- · Turn Guided Access on or off - Set a passcode that controls the use of Guided Access and prevents someone from leaving a session - Set whether other accessibility shortcuts are available during a session

 Start a Guided Access session.
 After turning on Guided Access, open the app, then triple-click the Home button.
-Adjust settings for the session, then tap Start.
+Adjust settings for the session, then click Start.

 - Disable app controls and areas of the app screen: Draw a circle or rectangle around any part of the screen you want to disable.
-Drag the mask into position or use the handles to adjust its size. - Enable the Sleep/Wake button and Volume buttons: Tap Options below Hardware Buttons. - Keep iPad from switching from portrait to landscape or from responding to other motions: Tap Options, then turn off Motion. - Prevent typing: Tap Options, then turn off Keyboards. - Ignore all screen touches: Turn off Touch at the bottom of the screen. - Set a session time limit: Tap Time Limit Options at the bottom of the screen.
+Drag the mask into position or use the handles to adjust it's size. - Enable the Sleep/Wake button and Volume buttons: Tap Options below Hardware Buttons. - Keep iPad from switching from portrait to landscape or from responding to other motions: Tap Options and turn off Motion. - Prevent typing: Tap Options and turn off Keyboards. - Ignore all screen touches: Turn off Touch at the bottom of the screen. - Set a session time limit: Tap Time Limit Options at the bottom of the screen.

 End the session.
-Triple-click the Home button, then enter the Guided Access passcode, or use Touch ID (if enabled).
+Triple-click the Home button, then enter the Guided Access passcode.